SeoulSummit2022/DBforMSA-EN/workshop02/workshop02.md

 # Migrate data from Oracle to Redis

-1. Move to the `Oralce` session at the MobaXterm.
+1. Move to the `Oracle` session at the MobaXterm.
    Connect the oracle database via SQLPLUS and execute the leaderboard select query.
    You can see the 300,000 data sorted by both USERLEVEL and EXPOINT columns.
 ```
 ec2-user@ip-10-100-1-101:/home/ec2-user> sudo su -